tfausak/tfausak.github.io/_posts/2015-08-23-type-safe-web-services-in-haskell-with-servant.md

 I am happy to say that I think there is a better way now.

 I recently discovered [Servant][].
-It is a Haskell library for describing web services.
+It is one of the coolest libraries I have ever seen.
-Unlike the API I explained how to create before, those described by Servant are type safe.
+It is for describing type-safe web services.
 That means you know the types of the inputs and outputs for every endpoint.

 Although it appears to be primarily designed for implementing API servers, Servant can do a lot more.
-Since it is a way to formally describe an API, it can be used to generate servers, documentation, and clients.
+Since it is a way to formally describe an API, it can be used to generate documentation and clients as well.
 With a single API description, you can implement a server, then get documentation and clients for free.